derek-knox/Coding-For-Designers/Coding and Concept/Frame Rate.md

 # Frame Rate

-We know computers are dumb and fast, but some computers are dumber and slower than others.
-To ensure the code we author will run well on dumber and slower computers, we often author our code with a target *frame rate* in mind.
+We know computers are dumb.
+We know computers are fast.
+Some computers are faster than others however.
+How do we ensure the code we author will run well on slow computers?
+To do so, we need to author our code with a target *frame rate* in mind.

 A frame rate is simply the amount of frames that are shown in a second.
 A frame is a single rendered image.
 Frames shown back to back over time create the illusion of motion.
 Common frame rates are:
 - 30fps (movies)
 - 60fps (games)
-- 90fps (VR/AR/MR)
+- 90fps (AR/MR/VR)

 As you likely guessed, a high frame rate results in smoother motion where a slow frame rate results in less smooth motion.
-The human eye typically needs 24fps or more in order for a smooth perception of motion between frames.
+The human eye typically needs 24fps or more in order for a smooth perception of motion.
 Within an interactive medium like applications or games, 60fps is a common target.

-It is worth noting that if your application does not change much at all during runtime, you may be able to get away with something as small as 5fps or 10fps.
+It is worth noting that if your application or game does not change often and/or lacks animation, you will likely be able to get away with 5fps or 10fps.
 The more motion and animation you have however, the more likely you'll want to target 60fps.

-In an application or game that targets 60fps, this means the application or game must render a new image every 16.6 milliseconds.
+An application or game that targets 60fps must render a new image every 16.6 milliseconds.
 That's fast.

 *^ 1 second = 1000 milliseconds so 1000ms/60fps = 16.6ms per frame ^*